Coppertone (sunscreen)

 Coppertone is the brand name for an American sunscreen.
-Coppertone is headquartered in Whippany, New Jersey.
 Coppertone uses a variety of branding, including the Coppertone girl logo and a distinctive fragrance.

 Product line

 The original product dates to 1944, when pharmacist Benjamin Green invented a lotion to darken tans.
 The product line has been expanded to include many skin care products, predominantly sunscreens.
 Coppertone has become the leading sun care brand in the United States, with annual $9 billion in global sales.

 Branding

 Coppertone name

 The name Coppertone originated from its marketing of suntan lotion, as opposed to sunscreen.

 Coppertone girl

 In the time when the product was a suntan lotion, the company introduced the character the Coppertone girl, also known as Little Miss Coppertone.
-In the advertisement, a young blond girl in pigtails stares in surprise as a Cocker Spaniel puppy tugs at her swimsuit, revealing her tan line.
+In the advertisement, a young blond girl in pigtails stares in surprise as a cocker spaniel puppy tugs at her swimsuit, revealing her tan line.

 Logo history

-The original Coppertone logo was the profile of an aboriginal chief.
+The original Coppertone logo was the profile of an American Indian chief.
 In 1953, Tally Embry Advertising in Florida was hired, and their ad men created the concept of the little girl and the pup.
 An artist named Joyce Ballantyne Brand re-drew the little girl in 1959 when the original artwork was destroyed in a fire.
 She was then working for Grant Advertising in New York.